DevNeoLee/DataVisualization4/README.md

 1. Which city is the most visited, on which month ,and in which year?

-1. Which specific graphical chart, form, or method are appropriate to maximize the specific meaning from the the specific data set.
+1. Which graphical chart, form, or method are appropriate to maximize the specific meaning from the the data set provided.

 -----
 ## Features: